 Don’t get locked out of the house

-No one needs to get locked out of the house.
+No one in your family needs to get locked out of the house, ever.
 It’s too easy to hide a key.
 To be clear, putting a key under the front mat is not actually hiding it.
 Don’t be so obvious.
 Instead, hide your key in a place that is secure but accessible to all the members of your family.

 Do you have the perfect spot in mind?
 Excellent.
 Go get your keys made and git ‘er done.